mySpaceHere123/mySpaceHere123/README.md

 ### I am Ujjwal R.

-- A MERN-Stack Developer.
+- A self-taught Developer.
-- A Mechanical Engineering Undergraduate Student.
+- A Mechanical Engineer
 - A linux enthusiast.
 - Currently working on some of my cool side projects based on Web Development and Shell Scripting.
 - I love to learn and contribute in any and every possible way.